- Trans-Siberian is the longest train trip in the world at seven days long. It travels 10,214 km across 16 major rivers, 876 stations, and 87 cities.

 Things to Do on Your Long Train Trip

 The first few hours on the train are especially exciting and energetic.
 You might be excited to meet new people, or if it’s a trip with friends, family, or a partner, this is a great opportunity to learn more about your loved ones.
-Consider taking advantage of this time to discover new, maybe interesting people.
+Consider taking advantage of this time to get to know new, interesting people.

 If you want, you can make friends on the train!
 Consider starting a conversation with your seat-mate to see if you share interests.
-If you are going to the same destination, having a person to talk to during the trip can be an nice and might help kill time when you need some stimulation.
+If you are going to the same destination, having a person to talk to during the trip can be an nice and might help to pass the time between stops.
 You never know who you can meet!

 You can talk about the surrounding nature with them or sample the different foods in the restaurant cart.
 Some people are lucky to make lifetime friends on long train trips, and you could be one of them.